Documentation

 export JAVA_TOOL_OPTIONS="-javaagent:<path-to-lumigo-otel-javaagent>"

-This is the preferred option in containerized applications or when running your Java application as a SystemD unit, as in such environments is easier to set environment variables than changing the startup arguments of the Java Virtual Machine like the following option explains.
+This is the preferred method for containerized applications or when running your Java application as a SystemD unit.
+We recommend this method as in such environments, it is easier to set environment variables than to change the startup arguments of the Java Virtual Machine.

 Pass the -javaagent property to the startup command as follows: